cunarist/rinf/documentation/docs/frequently-asked-questions.md

 On native platforms, Dart runs in a single thread as usual, while Rust utilizes the async `tokio` runtime to take advantage of all cores on the computer, allowing async tasks to run efficiently within that runtime.
 On the web, Dart still runs in the main thread, but Rust operates only within a single web worker (thread).
 This is a necessary constraint because web workers do not share memory, but it is still possible for Rust to perform concurrent operations within that one dedicated thread by converting Rust `Future`s into JavaScript `Promise`s and passing them into the JavaScript event loop.

-### The built web version shows errors related to cross-origin policy in the browser console.

-After building your binary and preparing it for deployment, ensure that your web server is configured to include cross-origin-related HTTP headers in its responses.
-Set the [`cross-origin-opener-policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) to `same-origin` and [`cross-origin-embedder-policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) to `require-corp`.
-These headers enable clients using your website to gain access to `SharedArrayBuffer` web API, which is something similar to shared memory on the web.
-Additionally, don't forget to specify the MIME type `application/wasm` for `.wasm` files within the server configurations to ensure optimal performance.

 ### Will changes made to Rust code take effect upon Dart's hot restart?

 No, the updated Rust code cannot be loaded upon Dart's hot restart.
 To incorporate the changes, the app needs to be re-compiled, as the app binary must be linked to the newly compiled Rust library files again.
 This limitation arises from the Rust compilation process, as Rust does not inherently support a hot restart feature.
 Still, Dart's hot restart does restart the Rust logic, in other words, the `main()` function.